 So stick here with me and read on till the end.

 Do I Need A HMO Licence?

-It depends on the number of occupants living on the property and if they are related or unrelated.
+The answer to the popular question “Do I need a HMO Licence?” depends on the number of occupants living in the property and if they are related or not.

 If there are 3–4 unrelated occupants, “selective licensing” applies which means some councils may or may not enforce an HMO Licence.